MatteoScianna/Xylella-Diffusion/README.md

 *L'insetto [...]
 Si attacca agli automezzi che transitano in campagna e questo è un grosso probelema.
 Una volta ‹‹a bordo›› la cicalina ha un tempo di sopravvivenza limitato, ma il movimento passivo la può portare comunque oltre quello che sarebbe il suo raggio di spostamento autonomo.
 Non è un caso che nella prima fase dell'epidemia i nuovi disseccamenti siano apparsi molto spesso lungo le stradali più trafficate.
 A questo proposito Daniele Cornara mi ha raccontato che una battuta ricorrente fra ricercatori era che le cicaline andassero a prostitute*

-As already mentioned before, grasping and modelling the evolution of Xylella diffusion is a difficult process for several reasons, the main one resulting in the vector of diffusion being an insect, resulting in a huge level of unpredictability and uncertainty.ALLUNA Nonetheless, several works tried to obtain reliable and realistic models for the diffusion of the epidemic.
+As already mentioned before, grasping and modelling the evolution of Xylella diffusion is a difficult process for several reasons, the main one resulting in the vector of diffusion being an insect, resulting in a huge level of unpredictability and uncertainty.
+Nonetheless, several works tried to obtain reliable and realistic models for the diffusion of the epidemic.
 Here, a variation of the already existing framework presented in **[1]** is presented.

 ##  Spatially-Explicit Simulation Model

 As already said, this model follows the already existing work presented in **[1]**.
-ALLUNGA.
-There is with one substantial differenct: while in the cited paper the main unit of work were grid cells of 1 $km^2$ in which the targed region was divided, here we refer directly to the actual olive groves to perform the simulation.
-Hence, the evolution of the epidemic diffusion, on a yearly temporal scale, is divided into three different phases.
+In order to give a brief overview of the model, the model runs at a yearly temporal scale to correspond with the seasonality of the vector which only feeds on olive trees in the summer months when host grasses dry-out **[17]**.
+This model spread has two main phases:  local infection growth within a olive grove (i.e. progression of disease within the grove as a fraction of trees infected); and dispersal between groves.
+Before to go into all the details, there is with one substantial difference with respect to the original paper that needs to be cited: while in the referred paper the main unit of work were grid cells of 1 $km^2$ in which the targed region was divided, here we refer directly to the actual olive groves to perform the simulation.
+Next, the main phases of the evolution of the process are presented.

 ### Self level of infection